Rocky & Bullwinkle (2014 film): History

-The short was originally going to be released in theatres in front of Mr. Peabody & Sherman and it was to be served as a test for a possible feature film with the characters.
-However, Almost Home, a short based on another DreamWorks Animation film, Home, played before the film instead.
+The short was originally going to be released in theatres in front of Mr. Peabody & Sherman and it was to serve as a test for a possible feature film with the characters.
+However, Almost Home, a short based on another DreamWorks Animation film, Home, played before the film instead and plans for a feature film were canceled due to Mr. Peabody & Sherman underperforming at the box-office.
 Soon it was decided that the short itself would be a direct to video short and was released on the Blu-ray 3D disc of Mr. Peabody & Sherman.

 Music

 The short features the songs "Bad Romance" by Lady Gaga, and "If You Wanna Be Happy" by Jimmy Soul.